Allen Swift Concurrency for Swift 6 (Part-2)

 ➞ 3) Payment Information Email Sent ➞ 4) Course Purchase and Pre-learning ➞5) Bootcamp Starts

-The reason people fail to get hired as developers or grow into good developers
+The reason people fail to get a job as a developer or fail to grow into a good developer

 is not because they lack advanced knowledge,

-but because their foundational knowledge is not solid.
+but because their basic knowledge is not solid.

-to create educational materials where you can "truly learn properly" about Swift
+to create educational materials where you can truly "properly learn" Swift,

-I devoted a full year to creating the course materials,
+I spent a full year creating the lecture materials

 and prepared this course.